wbotelhos/gridy/README.markdown

 	dataType:        'json'                                      // The data type of the ajax request.
 	debug:           false                                       // Shows details of the grid request.
 	error:           null                                        // Function executed when occurs an error.
-	find:            'id'                                        // Name of the column where research will be done.
+	find:            ''                                          // Name of the column where research will be done.
 	findsName:       []                                          // List with the name of the columns for research.
 	findTarget:      null                                        // ID of the place where the find element will be appended. headersName      []                                          // List of the names used on the header element.